In This Article

 Moving on to the other zones of your kitchen.
 These include the hob unit, prepping space and the cleaning zone.

-Mind you, this zone is reserved only for cooking—not prepping or chopping.
+Mind you, this zone is reserved only for cooking — not prepping or chopping.
 Naturally then, this entire zone is best occupied by the stove, oven and chimney.
-If you have space for some under-counter cabinets, you could use them to store everyday cooking utensils.
+Also if you have space for some under-counter cabinets, you could use them to store everyday cooking utensils.

 To drop your chopped veggies into the pan easily, your prep station should ideally be to the right of the cooking zone.
 Additionally, having the prepping and storage spaces flank the cooking zone creates a straight line of efficiency.
 Your prep corner could include the knife stand, cutting boards, shelving for spices and countertop appliances such as mixers and food processors.

-Read this for more details: Clearly Demarcating 5 Kitchen Zones Can Make Cooking Easier for You.
+Read this for more on how to plan a kitchen: Clearly Demarcating 5 Kitchen Zones Can Make Cooking Easier for You.

 In the experience of our experts, mishaps and injuries can occur if the kitchen is not built to be sensitive to the users’ needs.
 For example, if you add a lot of lower cabinets in modular kitchens meant to be used by an elderly individual, it could give rise to back problems.

-We have listed down the prime considerations and included recommendations for various scenarios.
-Answering these questions will equip you to ensure better safety for all members of your household and identify some cost-saving measures.
+Since this modular kitchen guide has important considerations and recommendations for various scenarios, answering these questions will equip you to ensure better safety for all members of your household and identify some cost-saving measures.

 Are you the in-house chef?
 Or do you simply despise cooking and prefer having your help cook for you?
-This distinction will set the tone for what you indulge in.
+Because this distinction will set the tone for what you indulge in.

 Have you accumulated a lot of things in your kitchen over the years?
 Do you like to maintain a well-stocked kitchen or would you rather make do with the basics?
 Have a clear estimate of your storage needs at the very onset.